busypeoples/busypeoples.github.io/_posts/2014-06-19-testing-angularjs-directives.markdown

 });
 ```

-We could also add tests the verify that custom message has been rendered, tests that verify we can add a new item and so on.
+We could also add tests that verify if a custom message has been rendered, tests that verify if we can add a new item and so on.

 ###Testing Directives that use templateUrl
 By using the templateUrl option inside a directive, we can avoid having to inline html into our javascript code.
-This is really helpful when the template simply does more than warp a property inside a div tag.
+This is really helpful when the template simply does more than warp a property with div tags.

 Our previous collection directive now uses templateUrl to load the html: